Since you’re reading this article, congratulations to you first because you must have strong cybersecurity awareness.

 How to Tell if Your DNS is Being Leaked with Your VPN Used

-Some VPNs have an advanced feature called DNS leak test that can check if your device is suffering from DNS leak.
-If the VPN you’re using doesn’t have that feature, you are suggested to carry out DNS leak test on https://www.dnsleaktest.com/ on which DNS leak test can be easily carried out with one click.
+Some VPNs have an advanced feature called DNS leak test that can check if your device is suffering from a DNS leak.
+If the VPN you’re using doesn’t have that feature, you are suggested to carry out a DNS leak test on https://www.dnsleaktest.com/ on which the DNS leak test can be easily carried out with one click.

 How to Tell if Your VPN is Really Unblocking Restricted Online Content

 A large number of people use a VPN to unblock restricted online content such as streaming on Netflix or gaming.
 It must be irritating if a VPN fails to work as is expected.
 To tell if your VPN is really working to unblock restricted content on the Internet, you just get your VPN connected to see if the restrictions have been broken.
 If you are allowed to browse the content, then your VPN does work.

 How to Tell if Your WebRTC is Being Leaked with Your VPN Used